 DisplayPort Compatibility Note

 DisplayPort (DP) cables and adapters are not bi-directional, and require a DP output which is DP++ (Dual Mode) compatible.
-When a DisplayPort to VGA cable is connected to a DP++ (Dual-Mode) output, the output device senses the presence of the adaptor cable and sends VGA signals over the DisplayPort connector rather than DisplayPort signals.
+When a DisplayPort to VGA cable is connected to a DP++ (Dual-Mode) output, the output device senses the presence of the adapter cable and sends VGA signals over the DisplayPort connector rather than DisplayPort signals.
 No signal conversion is performed by the cable.
 VGA signals are merely passed through from the compatible source device.